Deepanshu276/compressImage/README.md

 The tool uses the following flags:

-* -q or --quality: Specify the quality of the compressed image, ranging from 0-100.
+* -q or --quality: Specify the quality of the compressed image.
 * -i or --input: Specify the input file or URL.
 * -o or --output: Specify the path to store the output image.